Back to top

 Election Information

-Voter information for the Consolidated General Election on Tuesday, April 1, 2025
+Voter information for the State Primary Election on Tuesday, March 17, 2026

 How to Register to Vote & Key Registration Deadlines